bitst0rm-pub/Formatter/README.md

 - Text-to-Image: Third-party plugins often rely on a headless browser to render images, making the process time-consuming.
 Consequently:

-  - `"recursive_folder_format"` will not be implemented or is disabled.
+  - `"dir_format"` will not be implemented or is disabled.
   - `"new_file_on_format"` will not be implemented or is disabled.
   - Third-party plugins **must** support exporting `PNG` format as Sublime Text only supports `PNG`, `JPG`, and `GIF` images.